publicissapient-france/hello-grpc/article/article.md

 - Client side: the application takes a Pokémon's English name as input parameter
 - Server side: the application receives the Pokémon's English name and it returns the information of this Pokémon (Pokédex number, French name, type, image URL) if it can be found.

-Here is the `Pokedex.proto` with a simple unary implementation where client sends a single request to server and gets a single response back:
+Here is the `Pokedex.proto` with a simple unary implementation where the client sends a single request to the server and gets a single response back:

 ```protobuf
 syntax = "proto3";